alexeysas/sdc-signs-recognition/README.md

 ![alt text][image12]

 The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.
-This is higher compares to the accuracy on the test set of 96.7%.
+This is higher compared to the accuracy on the test set of 96.7%.
 Probably one of the reasons is that all signs provided are in pretty good quality.
-Also it is worth to mention the results are slightly different when training model with same parameters again.
+Also it is worth to mention that results are slightly different when training model with same parameters again.
 Some times after model is re-trained "bumpy road" sign is not predicted correctly.

 It is surprising as "bumpy road" sign is a best quality sign :)

-Checking precision and recall on the test set we see that "Bumpy road" is a difficult sign for the model:
+Checking precision and recall on the test set we see that "Bumpy road" is a relatively difficult sign for the model:

 * Bumpy road - Recall: 89.1667, Percision: 96.3964

 So probably it is relevant result.
-Also interestingly "double curve" and "pedestrians" are most difficult signs for the model:
+Also interestingly that "double curve" and "pedestrians" are most difficult signs for the model:

 * Double curve - Recall: 73.3333, Percision: 91.6667

 * Pedestrians - Recall: 70.0000, Percision: 76.3636

-Although - model predicted "double curve" correctly for the web image :)
+However, model predicted "double curve" correctly for the web image :)

 From the other hand the "Turn right ahead" has excellent statistics: